TUWAIQ-PYTHON-4/Django_Courses_Store/README.md

 #### Orders Page
-This page will display the courses that are bougth by the user .
+This page will display the courses that are bougth by the user and date of purchase.

 #### Register Page